wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket.md

     the WebSocket inbound endpoint of the Micro Integrator, the WebSocket client sends a `Sec-WebSockets-Protocol` header that specifies the content type of the WebSocket frame.
 In this sample it is `synapse(contentType='application/json')`.
--   The WebSocket inbound endpoint of the Micro Integrator determines the content-type of the incoming WebSocket frame using the subprotocol.
+-   The WebSocket inbound endpoint of the Micro Integrator determines the content type of the incoming WebSocket frame using the subprotocol.
 -   Once the handshake is complete, the WebSocket inbound endpoint builds all the subsequent WebSocket frames based on the content-type specified during the initial handshake.
 -   The Micro Integrator sends the transformed message in the form of WebSocket frames.